SRIOV troubleshooting with Linux

 - You cannot

-a VF. - You can
+tcpdumpa VF. - You can

-a PF (the physical port itself) but results will vary.
+tcpdumpa PF (the physical port itself) but results will vary.
 With the X710 cards, you will only see inbound (TOR) traffic (maybe even only broadcast packets).

 Settings to tweak